driv/driv.github.io/_drafts/2026-02-10-victoriametrics-mixins.markdown

 Instead of Alloy and Mimir, we are going to use:

 - **vmagent**: A tiny but mighty agent that scrapes metrics and forwards them.
-It replaces Prometheus server (for scraping) and handles relabeling with impressive efficiency.
+It replaces the Prometheus server (for scraping) and handles relabeling with impressive efficiency.
 - **VictoriaMetrics**: The long-term storage.
 You can run it as a single binary or a cluster.
-For most of us, the single node version is already overkill in terms of performance.
+For most of us, the single-node version is already overkill in terms of performance.

 ## Kubernetes Mixins... again?

 Yes, the goal is the same.
 We want to use the community's knowledge to monitor our cluster.
 The [kubernetes-mixin](https://github.com/kubernetes-monitoring/kubernetes-mixin) is still the source of truth.

-However, the default mixin configuration assumes a standard Prometheus setups.
+However, the default mixin configuration assumes a standard Prometheus setup.
 When using the VictoriaMetrics stack (specifically the [victoria-metrics-k8s-stack](https://github.com/VictoriaMetrics/helm-charts/tree/master/charts/victoria-metrics-k8s-stack) Helm chart), the job names and labels might differ slightly.

 But hey!
 That's exactly what mixins are for!